ImonFyre/vulkan-tutorial/README.md

-Sample project to learn Vulkan programming.
+Sample project to learn Vulkan programming in Rust.

 Ultimate goal is to develop an understanding of how to do compute shaders with the Vulkan API.